yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 It MAY return:

 * Error native_app2app_unsupported in case the intended *Downstream Authorization Server* does not support the *Native App2App Profile*.
-* HTTP 200 with a *Routing Instructions Response*, in case it needs user input to guide choosing the *Downstream Authorization Server*.
+* HTTP 200 with a *Routing Instructions Response*, in case it requires user input to guide choosing a *Downstream Authorization Server*.
-* HTTP 30x in case the *Downstream Authorization Server* is known and eligible, including an authorization request url towards *Downstream Authorization Server's* *native_authorization_endpoint* in the Location header.
+* HTTP 30x in case the *Downstream Authorization Server* is known and eligible, with a *native authorization request url* towards *Downstream Authorization Server's* *native_authorization_endpoint* in the Location header.

 ### Client App processes the response